Learn how to verify tracking implementation using IDE console logs, the QT tracking verification tool, and QT analytics modules.

 Test: QT background provides "tracking point verification" tool

-Business: In the QT background, the "analysis" module provided can build business indicators, and you need to verify whether the calculation results conform to the business logic.
+Business: In the QT background, use the "analysis" module to build business indicators and verify whether calculation results match the expected business logic.

 1.1 Output tracking logs in the IDE console